Last Updated on 17 February 2026 by Cycloscope

 Hvar is another beautiful Croatian Island, but if you want to take a break from the beach life, this Island is ideal for those looking for nightlife.

-Here a guide to the best bar and clubs hopping in Hvar.
+Here is a guide to the best bars and clubs to hop in Hvar.

-Despite being very close to Split, one of the main city in Croatia, Brac is not very touristic, compared to the other Islands we mentioned.
+Despite being very close to Split, one of the main cities in Croatia, Brac is less touristic than the other Islands we mentioned.

 Stage 4.
 Hvar to Brac

-If you are looking for some authentic island life cycle to the interior of Brac, climb Vidova Gora, 778m, to have a nice view.
+If you are looking for some authentic island life, head into the interior of Brac and climb Vidova Gora (778m) for a nice view.

 Stage 5.
 Brac to Split or Makarska

-From Brac you can take a ferry back to the mainland, in Split or to Makarska, 60 km south of Split.
-From here you can keep on cycling along the coast and going back to the starting point, Dubrovnik.
+From Brac, you can take a ferry back to the mainland, in Split, or to Makarska, 60 km south of Split.
+From here you can keep on cycling along the coast and go back to the starting point, Dubrovnik.

 Route 2.
 The Central Mountains Loop and Plitvice